Boston Confucians

-The Boston Confucians are a group of New Confucians from Boston, of whom the best known are Tu Wei-Ming of Harvard, and John Berthrong and Robert Neville of Boston University.
+The Boston Confucians are a group of New Confucians from Boston, of whom the best known are Tu Wei-Ming of Harvard, John Berthrong and Robert Neville of Boston University.
 Boston Confucianism belongs to the larger discussion of what it means to study and practice Confucianism in a context outside China and East Asia and the significance of Confucianism for modern-day American life.

 Boston Confucianism

 Boston Confucianism refers to those who hold that Confucianism could be successfully adapted to a Western perspective.
 Confucianism is seen as a tradition with rich spiritual and cultural resources that can inform other world traditions.
 Boston Confucianism also argues for the transportability of Confucianism to geographical locations beyond Asia proper.
 The internationalized character of Boston Confucianism is to a great extent a central feature in the second generation of the New Confucians.
 Both Platonism and Christianity began as such portable traditions, which could be practiced outside of the Greek and Jewish roots which originally generated them.

 However, this is a view that is common to New Confucians in general, whether from Boston, Beijing, Taipei, Hong Kong or Singapore.
 Indeed, there are contemporary advocates of Confucianism who are not New Confucians, but who would agree that Confucianism is not geographically or culturally parochial, any more than Buddhism or Islam have been.
 Philip J. Ivanhoe, Joel J. Kupperman and David B. Wong would fall into this latter category.
 Consequently, "Boston Confucian" is a term more closely linked to geography than intellectual content.
 Boston Confucianism seeks to explore different applications of Confucianism in the age of globalization.

 The school of Boston Confucianism has become especially well known in academic circles in China.
 Chinese scholars see it as the first indication of Confucianism's ability to be enthusiastically endorsed by non-Asian North-American scholars and theologians for non-academic purposes.

-A Facebook closed group named "Friends from Afar: A Confucianism Group" was established in 2015, and a Facebook open group called "Ruism Discussion Group: Confucianism in America" was started in 2016.
 Bin Song, who received a Ph.D. from Boston University and now teaches at Washington College, has published a range of articles in The Huffington Post about Boston Confucianism.